daedalus1215/WiX-Apache-Php/README.md

 7. Open up ````PhpFile.wxs```` and replace all references to ````SourceDir```` with ````requisites\php````.
 That way we are linking to all the files and directories we need during the build of the ````.msi````.
 8. Copy over your newly adjusted .wxs files (#6, #7) and move them onto the same level as ````Product.wxs````.
 9. Within Visual Studio right click on the project, in Solution Explorer, and add existing file to project and add the two aforementioned files.
 10. If we want the two fragments, that install and start http service, then make sure we grab the directory ID of Apache's bin directory in the ````ApacheFile.wxs````, and paste it into the two fragments that install and start the http service respectively.
+Otherwise comment out their scope inclusion in the ````Feature```` element.